MicrosoftDocs/ATADocs/ATADocs/Understand/ata-architecture.md

 These connect to your existing network by mirroring the network traffic to and from your domain controllers, and by looking at Windows events (forwarded directly from the domain controllers or from a SIEM server) and analyzing the data for attacks and threats.

-This section describes the flow of network and event capturing and drills down into the main components of the ATA Gateway and the ATA Center and their functionality.
+This section describes traffic flow and drills down into the main components of the ATA Gateway and the ATA Center and their functionality.

 ![ATA traffic flow diagram](media/ATA-traffic-flow.jpg)